-Simple graphics like the building outlines shown above will generally convert well, as long as you start out with a fairly large graphic.
+Simple graphics will generally convert well, as long as you start out with a fairly large graphic.
 If you try to convert a small bitmap graphic and then make it larger in your craftcutter software, you may discover weird artifacts as a result of the dots-to-line conversion process.

 Hobby and Design Uses for CraftcuttersAs you might have concluded by now, there are many ways you can use a computer-driven craftcutter once you get a working setup and learn your way around it.
 We'll have more to post on this subject in the future.
 But in the meantime, here are a few suggestions (please contact us with yours):